leezhiqiangleonard/IMDA_offline_test/README.md

 # IMDA_offline_test
-*This challenge in done in conjunction with IMDA's offline test for the role of Data Scientist*
+*This challenge in done in conjunction with IMDA's offline test for the interview role of Data Scientist*

 ## Introduction
 (A) Task